 At its essence, rap music is raw.
 It's unfiltered.
 And many times, it's art imitating life.
-There may be no truer example of this in recent memory than the infamous case of 18-year-old Texas rapper Tay-K, who jumped bail from a capital murder charge in 2017, went on the run and told the whole world about it via the virtual middle finger to the cops turned viral hit, "The Race."
+There may be no truer example of this in recent memory than the infamous case of 18-year-old Texas rapper Tay-K, who jumped bail for a capital murder charge in 2017, went on the run and told the whole world about it via the virtual middle finger to the cops turned viral hit, "The Race."

 Born Taymor McIntyre, Tay-K's story falls under the "I can't make this stuff up" category.
 The son of a reported Blocc Compton Crip, Tay-K began pursuing rap in the Arlington, Texas area through his affiliation with the Daytona Boyz, with tracks like "Drift" and the solo song, 2015's "Biff Xannen," garnering a local buzz.